Real Club de Tenis Barcelona

-The Real Club de Tenis Barcelona 1899 (Reial Club de Tennis Barcelona 1899) is a tennis club and training center in Barcelona, Spain.
+The Real Club de Tenis Barcelona 1899 (Reial Club de Tennis Barcelona 1899) is a tennis club and training center in Barcelona, Catalonia, Spain.
 It is considered one of the most prestigious tennis clubs in the country.

 The facility houses 18 clay courts, including a stadium court with a capacity of 8,400 and a show court for 2,000 spectators.

 History

 The club was founded on 13 April 1899.
 Since moving to its current location in the northwest of the city in 1953, the club has hosted the Barcelona Open.
 Over the years, the club has hosted many Davis Cup ties of the Spanish team, including the Inter-Zonal final in 1965.

 In 2017, the club's centre court was named after Rafael Nadal.